cloudify-cosmo/getcloudify.org/guide/3.1/reference-builtin-workflows.md

 {%endnote%}

 {%warning title=Warning%}
 Executing an operation on a node which has that interface operation but has not mapped it to any concrete implementation will simply do nothing.
-However, attempting to executing an operation on a node which doesn't have the relevant interface operation will result in a workflow execution error.
+However, attempting to execute an operation on a node which doesn't have the relevant interface operation will result in a workflow execution error.
 Use the filtering fields to ensure the operation is only executed on nodes which the operation might be relevant to.
 {%endwarning%}